jekyll-octopod/jekyll-octopod/README.md

 **Is this production ready?**

 We use it in production, so we believe it is.
 But it is very likely, that it still contains bugs.
-And there is no guarantee that behavior will change with the next update :-).
+And there is no guarantee that behavior will not change with the next update :-).

 Hopefully you are brave enough to play with this cute little toy anyway.